sbutz/l4trace/README.md

 # l4trace

-Extract the fiasco trace buffer running on a target machine using a PCIe screamer device. \
+Extract the fiasco trace buffer running on a target machine using a PCIe screamer device.
-To locate the tracebuffer, fiasco requires an additional JDB module.

-REFERENCE PATCH
+## Patching Fiasco
+The screamer access the tracebuffer memory via Busmastering DMA.
+You need to enable `CONFIG_IOMMU_PASSTHROUGH=y`. \
+To enable Busmastering DMA and place the tracebuffer address at a well-known location, apply the provided patch in `./fiasco.patch`.

 ## Building
 Clone submodules